Narwallets/beta-testing/README.md

 ## Keeping the Software updated

-* Before testing or whenever fixes are announced on [Narwallet's Discord](https://discord.com/invite/tG4XJzRtdQ), remember to update your repository:
+* Before testing or whenever fixes are announced on [Narwallets' discord](https://discord.com/invite/tG4XJzRtdQ), remember to update your repository:
 ```
 > cd narwallets-extension
 > git pull